corporate renewable energy goals

 Competition is also heating up between traditional energy and renewable sources.
 Not only are they clean, but they are also incredibly cost-effective.
 The buy-in for renewable energy might be a little higher because installing the appropriate equipment can be pricey, but it more than pays for itself in the end.
 All the while, traditional energy costs continue to climb, making it much more necessary to seek out cheaper alternatives, especially for businesses looking to maximize profits and reduce expenditures.

 Furthermore, the rampant use of modern technology is driving the need for low-cost energy solutions more than ever before.
 IoT and smart data-oriented technologies require constant energy to thrive.
 That’s not even including the network support they need to transmit and collate data.
-The rise of the smart city is also imminent, with most large U.S. cities and one-third of mid-sized cities poised to implement smart city projects.
+The rise of the smart city is also imminent.
 The technologies at the forefront of these programs all need a reliable energy source to thrive.
 This means low-cost alternatives are immediately added to the table.

 Corporate Renewable Energy Goals Are Growing